rstudio/rstudio-conf-2022-program/tidymodels/censored-survival-analysis-in-tidymodels.md

 talk_id: 22073
 talk_slug: censored-survival-analysis-in-tidymodels
 talk_type: regular
+talk_tags: [modeling, tool]
 session_slug: tidymodels
-block: 3-5-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: censored - Survival Analysis in tidymodels
+talk_title: "censored - Survival Analysis in tidymodels"
 # A short version of the title, suitable for small displays
 talk_title_short: censored - Survival Analysis in tidymodels
 # A link to your talk's materials, when ready